01618830666

 5. Growth Nodes: Rhizomes have growth nodes at intervals, from which new shoots can emerge.
 These nodes are crucial for the plant’s ability to spread and propagate.

-If you would like up to date professional advice regarding Japanese knotweed feel free to contact Stephen our friendly surveyor on 07753682333
+If you would like up-to-date professional advice regarding Japanese knotweed, feel free to contact Stephen, our friendly surveyor, on 07753682333